steven-halla/casino_hell/README.md

 if you dont swap, you make a bet and stick with it till the end at any phase you can drop out but you lose your monies if your bet is in the devils pile you can only make 1 bet , but others can raise you

+maybe have sir leopold during his actions in combat  "I'll show you what real power looks like"